trishul23/trishul23/README.md

 - 👋 Hi, I’m @trishul23
 - 👀 I’m interested in making 3d graphics, tho im new to this sector..
-- 🌱 I’m currently a NEET aspirant so its hard to take same steps in that and 3d developing..
+- 🌱 I’m currently a NEET aspirant so its hard to take some steps in 3d developing..
 - 💞️ I’m looking to collaborate on anything.. means for now i can do anything just needed to be trained.. bcuz i need something for my future cv..
 - 📫 How to reach me, contact through discord mainly!!
 TrishulDS23 #2305